FusionAuth/fusionauth-site/site/_posts/2021-04-23-currentdesk-fusionauth.md

 **Brittany:** Since our founding in 2012, CurrentDesk has provided web-based technology solutions to financial brokerages and their partners worldwide.
 Our mission is to create the industry-leading brokerage management platform across all major trading platforms and financial markets so that our customers can manage their entire client and partner operations from one place.

+> When we performed a cost estimate of our previous provider, our annual bill was expected to increase by tens of thousands of dollars once we reached anticipated production load [when compared with FusionAuth]

 **Dan:** Tell me about your work as a lead developer and architect at CurrentDesk.

 **Brittany:** I am involved in translating the business requirements into digestible and well-organized work for the team, then supporting the team as they build out and deliver the features.
 Being a relatively small team, I have a foot in almost every facet of the development process from requirements to release and I personally love that!